MathewHDYT/Unity-Audio-Manager/README.md

 **Required Software:**
 - [Unity](https://unity3d.com/get-unity/download) Ver.
 2020.3.17f1

 The Audio Manager itself is version independent, as long as the AudioSource object already exists.
-Additionally the example project can be opened with Unity itself or the build in the **Example Project/Builds/** folder the newest release can also be downloaded and exectued to test the functionality but it may not include the newest changes.
+Additionally the example project can be opened with Unity itself or the newest release can be downloaded and exectued to test the functionality.

 If you prefer the first method, you can simply install the shown Unity version and after installing it you can download the project and open it in Unity (see [Opening a Project in Unity](https://docs.unity3d.com/2021.2/Documentation/Manual/GettingStartedOpeningProjects.html)).
 Then you can start the game with the play button to test the Audio Managers functionality.